GSchoemanAxway/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 The following capabilities have been deprecated.

-### API Manager Rest APIs
+### API Manager Rest API's

-API Management REST APIs, namely versions 1.1 and 1.2 are now marked as deprecated.
+API Management REST API’s, namely versions 1.1 and 1.2 are now marked as deprecated.

-API Manager REST APIs have been updated to version 1.4, but version 1.3 is still supported.
+Note that API Manager REST API's have been updated to version 1.4.
+Note that version 1.3 is still supported.

 ### Swagger Support